devops329/devops/instruction/testingCategories/testingCategories.md

 ### Smoke

 A smoke test is a quick synthetic test that gives you reasonable confidence that the application is working at a nominal level.
 Usually, you run a smoke test after deploying a production release.
-Once the smoke clears, you can tear down resources that were allocated for the deployment since you are pretty sure that you won't need to rollback.
+Once the smoke clears, you can tear down resources that were allocated for the deployment since you are pretty sure that you won't need to roll back.

 ### User acceptance